Robert Thurman: Recognition and awards

 Time named Thurman one of the 25 most influential Americans of 1997.
 In 2003 he received the Light of Truth Award, a human rights award from the International Campaign for Tibet.
 New York Magazine named him as one of the "Influentials" in religion in 2006.
-In 2020 he was a recipient of India’s prestigious Padma Shri Award for literature and education.
+In 2020 he was a recipient of India's prestigious Padma Shri Award for literature and education.

 Thurman is considered a pioneering, creative and talented translator of Buddhist literature by many of his English-speaking peers.
-Speaking of Thurman's translation of Tsongkhapa's Essence of Eloquence (Legs bshad snying po), Matthew Kapstein (professor at the University of Chicago and Ecole Pratique des Hautes Etudes in Paris) has written that, "The Essence of Eloquence is famed in learned Tibetan circles as a text of unparalleled difficulty. ...
+Speaking of Thurman's translation of Tsongkhapa's Essence of Eloquence (Legs bshad snying po), Matthew Kapstein (professor at the University of Chicago and Ecole Pratique des Hautes Etudes in Paris) has written that "the Essence of Eloquence is famed in learned Tibetan circles as a text of unparalleled difficulty. ...
 To have translated it into English at all must be reckoned an intellectual accomplishment of a very high order.
 To have translated it to all intents and purposes correctly is a staggering achievement."
 Similarly, prominent Buddhologist Jan Nattier has praised the style of Thurman's translation of the Vimalakīrti Sūtra, praising it as among the very best of translations of that important Indian Buddhist scripture.

 Personal life

 Twice married, Robert Thurman is the father of five children and grandfather to eight grandchildren.
-With Marie-Christophe de Menil, he has one daughter, Taya; their grandson was the late artist Dash Snow.
-He also has a great-granddaughter through his late grandson.
-Robert and Nena Thurman have four children, including Ganden, who is Executive Director of Tibet House US, actress Uma Thurman, Dechen, and Mipam.
+With Marie-Christophe de Menil, he has one daughter, Taya; their grandson was the artist Dash Snow.
+He also has a great-granddaughter through Snow.
+Robert and Nena Thurman have four children, including Ganden, who is executive director of Tibet House US, actress Uma Thurman, Dechen, and Mipam.
 Robert and Nena's children grew up in Woodstock, NY, where the Thurmans had bought nine acres of land with a small inheritance Nena had received.
 The Thurmans built their own house there.